OfficeDev/office-js-docs-pr/docs/publish/publish.md

 If you are deploying add-ins in an on-premises environment, use a SharePoint catalog.
 For details, see [Publish task pane and content add-ins to a SharePoint catalog](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).

+> [!NOTE]
->**Note:** SharePoint catalogs do not support Office 2016 for Mac.
+> SharePoint catalogs do not support Office 2016 for Mac.
 To deploy Office Add-ins to Mac clients, you must submit them to the [Office Store].

 ### Outlook add-in deployment